-Mr. Tomas I. Alcantara, Mr. Alejandro I. Alcantara, and Ms. Editha I. Alcantara are siblings, while Mr. Conrado C. Alcantara is their nephew.
-There are no other family relationships known to the Company up to the 4th civil degree.
+Mr. Nicasio I. Alcantara, Mr. Tomas I. Alcantara, Mr. Alejandro I. Alcantara, and Ms. Editha I. Alcantara are siblings, while Mr. Antonio Miguel B. Alcantara is the son of Mr. Alejandro I. Alcantara.
+There are no other family relationships known to the Company up to the 4th civil degree of consanguinity or affinity.